 - Enable Dry Run to view the available words before you actually begin the process.

 By enabling this option, you will prevent the entire search and replace process from taking place.
 Therefore, after viewing the available words, you must disable it in order to accomplish the search and replace.

 - Disable Dry Run after you have received the report.

 - Click on the Do Search & Replace button.

 Manually Search and Replace a URL in WordPress Database

-- You may want to correct the wrong video and image URLs.
-If you change the image address, you may also need to correct your codes to display the image again.
+- It may be necessary for you to correct the wrong URLs for the videos and images.
+In the event that you change the image address, you may also need to make adjustments to your code to re-display the image.

 - Inside posts and pages: “posts_content” field in the “wp_posts” table